IPR Advice

 KidsSupport has been successful in both Disability Living Allowance (DLA) and Personal Independence applications and appeals.
 We have represented families, who need to provide extra care outdoors for children with behavioural difficulties, to meet the criteria for the Severe Mental Impairment regulations to ensure they receive Higher Rate Mobility element of DLA.

 KidsSupport liaise with Islington Family Support and Social Workers.
 We work with other local specialist organisations and charities such as Home-Start and Little Village to ensure that families whose children need extra care get the support they need.
-Initial funding has been secured from Cloudesley and we are seeking further funds to develop the IPR KidsSupport initiative further.
+Further funding has been secured from Cloudesley that runs until March 2027 to develop the IPR KidsSupport initiative further.

 To find out more about IPR KidsSupport, or for advice and appointments, ring the IPR Telephone Advice Line on 020 7561 3685 on a Monday, Tuesday or Friday between 2pm and 4pm.